 What are ticks?

 In the UK, common types affecting dogs include the Sheep Tick (Ixodes ricinus), Hedgehog Tick (Ixodes hexagonus), and Brown Dog Tick (Rhipicephalus sanguineus), each capable of transmitting diseases like Lyme disease and Anaplasmosis.
-They go through four life stages: egg, larva, nymph, and adult, often taking several months to years to complete.

 Understanding the Risks

-In the UK, ticks are a significant concern for both dogs and humans as they can transmit various diseases.
-Here are the primary tick-borne diseases affecting dogs and humans in the UK:
+In the UK, ticks are a significant concern for both dogs and humans as they can transmit various diseases, as mentioned earlier.

 Lyme Disease aka Borreliosis (Humans and Dogs)